palsure/ott-app/README.md

 # Udacity FullStack Final Capstone Project

-# OTT App Backend
+# OTT App Service

 ## Summary

-This projet is designed to demonstrate the backend api of a simple OTT application.
+This projet is designed to demonstrate the backend service of a simple OTT application.
 The backend api is designed to work for two types of users: ott user and ott manager.

 OTT users can view collections for categories such as movies, shows, etc.
 1. Display available categories.
-2. Display collections - both all categories and by category.
+2. Display collections - for all categories and by individual category.

 OTT managers can create, update, delete and view collections for any category.
 1. Display available categories.
-2. Display collections - both all categories and by category.
+2. Display collections - for all categories and by individual category.
 3. Add collections - movies, shows, etc
 4. Update collections - movies, shows, etc
 5. Delete collections - movies, shows, etc